FedeDP/libmodule/docs/src/callbacks.rst

 Module callbacks
 ================

-Every module needs 5 functions that be must defined by developer. |br|
+Every module needs 5 functions that must be defined by developer. |br|
-They are automatically declared by MODULE macro. |br|
+If using :ref:`module_easy`, they are automatically declared by MODULE macro. |br|
 Moreover, a module_pre_start function is declared too, but it is not needed by libmodule interface, ie: it can be left undefined.
+Your compiler may warn you about that though.

 .. code::

     static void module_pre_start(void);
     static int init(void);
     static int check(void);